 Frank Dellaert's lab at Georgia Tech has a dream to bring factor graphs to all areas of robotics and beyond.
 Part of that goal involves maintaining and developing GTSAM, but part of it also involves showcasing how factor graphs can be used to efficiently, intuitively, and beautifully solve a wide variety of problems in perception, motion planning, dynamics, and beyond.
 My current project is to build and control a cable robot for painting graffiti.
 Cable robot control is notoriously difficult due to the nonlinear coupled forward dynamics, constraints, and nonidealities, but the difficulties in control are offset by their scalability, cost, and speed.

-For much of my high school and college careers, I've been involved in tutoring or TAing in various capacities and settings.
+I've long been involved in teaching, TAing, or tutoring in various capacities and settings.
+Most recently, I got to teach an undergrad course at Georgia Tech!
 I've historically viewed it as a way simultaneously to give back where I can and to refresh and solidify my knowledge.
 Click the dropdowns to see more details.

 Math Study Groups are designed to serve as supplemental recitations where we work through problems from a worksheet and/or any unclarities students may have.
-I've been running them for 3 semesters now (Fall 2016 - present) and have led Multivariable Calc., Linear Algebra, and Diff.
+I ran them for about 3 years (Fall 2016 - Spring 2019) and have led Multivariable Calc., Linear Algebra, and Diff.
 Eq.
 Some worksheet examples are available here.

 Teaching Assistant - I've been TAing since Fall 2016 and I've TA-d: